 Earlier this month, I attended the Leadership Circle ProfileTM certification.
 The Leadership Circle ProfileTM is a robust 360° feedback tool often used with Nebo clients, which offers a leader great insight into how their current thought processes and behaviors impact their overall leadership effectiveness.

 As part of my certification experience, I participated in the Leadership Circle ProfileTM assessment and asked a diverse group of colleagues and clients to share feedback regarding my effectiveness as a leader.
 The experience was one of the most impactful in my professional development journey and offered great insight into where I may choose to go next with my growth as a leader.
-Below, I share a few insights on receiving feedback in a 360° feedback process.
+Below, I share four insights on receiving feedback during a 360° assessment process.

 Receiving feedback through a 360° feedback experience is an opportunity that opens the door to new ways of thinking and operating in our world, offering the chance to elevate our effectiveness as leaders.
 If you would like to learn more about incorporating a 360° feedback process into the professional development programs for your organization, please contact us.